boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Apotheotician**: I'm biased, but the view from the top of one of the towers is *breathtaking*.
 >
-> **anarcat**: If you're lazy like me, then drifting in the High River is a great way to kill an hour.
+> **anarcat**: If you're lazy like me, then drifting in the High River is a great way to kill time.
 >
 > **Gunslinger\#MONOLITH**: Hey, pumas aren't supposed to like water!
 >